Are Vampires Real? The Truth Runs Deeper Than You Think

 According to legend, the extent of his depravity was so horrifying that upon seeing the field of impaled soldiers leading up to Wallachia, the Ottoman army turned around and left, refusing to battle.

 Of course, legend and history are often difficult to separate.
-Although we know for sure that Vlad was a cruel and ruthless leader and that he wasn’t a vampire, we don’t truly know how many of his atrocities were real and how many were exaggerated or fabricated by enemies.
+Although we know for sure that Vlad was a cruel and ruthless leader and that he wasn’t a vampire, we don’t truly know how many of his atrocities were real and how many were exaggerated or fabricated by enemies (or allies).

 Vampires and the Human Psyche